socnetv/app/docs/roadmaps/roadmap_ws12_cli_scripting_mode.md

 - `bulk-edge-color <name>` — calls `slotEditEdgeColorAll(QColor(name))` directly (a valid color skips its modal `QColorDialog`).
 - `move <node> <x> <y>` — sets an absolute canvas position via `Graph::vertexPosSet()`.
-Graduated from the backlog below for WS6.6.
+Graduated from the backlog for WS6.6.
 - `quit` — ends the script and the app (`close()`, with the save-changes prompt bypassed since no one is present to answer it), so a scripted run doesn't need to be killed externally.

-## Backlog
+## What Remains Open

 Candidate commands, not yet scoped:
 - `run <computation>` — trigger an analysis/layout by name